Business/SPEA Library: History

 In 1942, IU's library system was reorganized and the Business and Economics Library's status changed from an independent library to a reserve library.
 The periodical collection was limited to current copies of business periodicals and the older bound copies of business journals were kept in the central library.

 The Rawles Reading Room, named in honor of the first Dean of the School of Business was dedicated in May 1942 and planned as a browsing room for cultural reading.
 There were works by Shakespeare, Aristotle, Homer and Plato and more recent books such as Bellamy's Looking Backward and Pearl Buck's The Good Earth.
 It was Rawles' intention to "provide for the Students in his School cultural books which would broaden and enrich their background."

 In 1966, the School of Business and its Library moved from Woodburn Hall to 10th Street across from the Main Library which was then under construction.

 In 1973, the School of Public and Environmental Affairs (SPEA) was established in the Poplars Research Center.

 In 1982, a new complex of buildings was dedicated connecting the Schools of Business and of Public and Environmental Affairs.
 The School of Business' building was renovated and a new building was put up for the School of Public and Environmental Affairs, which was then housed in the Poplars Research and Conference Center.
 The two schools were linked by a spacious outdoor plaza and a new Business/SPEA Library with holdings of 120,000 volumes, including 2400 periodical volumes.

 The library cost $16 million to build.
 The new library's design won a 1983 National Exhibit Award from the American Association of School Administrators, a 1983 Design Award from the National School Boards Association, and a 1984 Merit Award from the Minnesota Society of Landscape Architects.
 The design successfully expanded the Business School Library's space and created an entirely new facility for SPEA.

 Renovations on the library began in December 2009 and completed in February 2011.
-The new library space has over 14 study rooms, 24 group work areas, a quiet individual study area with 40 carrells, 44 computer workstations, and a café, as well as new seating, all in service of a core collection of approximately 15,000 print volumes.
+The new library space has over 14 study rooms, 24 group work areas, a quiet individual study area with 40 carrels, 44 computer workstations, and a café, as well as new seating, all in service of a core collection of approximately 15,000 print volumes.
 Students helped contribute to the final design of the 23500 sqft space "during a case study competition for a Kelley School of Business course", with the best ideas presented by students being incorporated into the new plan.